PSHE & RSE

 *Building aspiration through creating opportunities for children to have wider experiences; visits, trips as well as making links to the outside world.

 Our key objectives for each year group show how the PSHE curriculum has been planned to demonstrate progression.
-We assess student’s through acknowledging their participation within class discussions, encouraging them to complete self-assessment tasks and also using the school’s assessment system to evaluate pupil’s development and understanding against learning statements.
-We hope that our PSHE lessons are engaging, enjoyable and help to develop well rounded, kind, accepting and inquisitive children.
-We continuously stive to provide our pupil’s with skills and vocabulary that they are able to use in their day to day life within and outside of school.
+We assess students through acknowledging their participation within class discussions, encouraging them to complete self-assessment tasks and also using the school’s assessment system to evaluate pupils' development and understanding of learning statements.
+We hope that our PSHE lessons are engaging, enjoyable and help to develop well-rounded, kind, accepting and inquisitive children.
+We continuously strive to provide our pupils with skills and vocabulary that they are able to use in their day-to-day life within and outside of school.

-“PSHE lessons have helped me understand different peoples feeling and emotions and how their minds work.” - Year 5 Pupil
+“PSHE lessons have helped me understand different people's feelings and emotions and how their minds work.” - Year 5 Pupil

 “PSHE lessons make me feel calmer because we learn about our emotions and how to relax ourselves through breathing and listening to chimes.” – Year 3 Pupil